Homemade Baby Rice Cereal

 Eat: Serve to baby or freeze for later.

 Yield: roughly 20 ounces

 Notes on Liquid for Blending: while blending the rice, more liquid will need to be added to thin out the rice into a puree.
-You can use water, bone broth, veggie broth, breast milk or formula.
+You can use water, bone broth, veggie broth, fresh breast milk or formula.

 Storage: Fridge – store in an airtight container in the fridge for 3-4 days.
 Freezer – can be frozen for up to 4 months (this and this are my favorite freezer storage containers).

 Thawing: the puree will be thick when you re-heat it.
 You can thin it back out by adding in other purees (see list above of my favorite options), fresh or frozen breastmilk, formula or water.
 Add in a little at a time, stirring in-between.

 How to Soak Rice: place 1 cup of rice in a medium bowl and add in 2-3 cups of hot water (enough to cover the rice) and leave at room temperature for at least 2 hours but can go overnight.
 Drain the rice and rinse well.
 Follow the recipe above on cooking and pureeing instructions, but note that the rice will cook faster, so check rice at 20 minutes.

 Serving: 1ounce | Calories: 34kcal | Carbohydrates: 7.2g | Protein: 0.7g | Fat: 0.3g | Saturated Fat: 0.1g | Sodium: 1mg | Potassium: 26mg | Fiber: 0.3g | Calcium: 4mg